What is a DBA?

 It depends on the state as some state laws prohibit two businesses from having the same name.

 You can do business but you’ll face hefty fines and penalties when the government finds out.
-You can’t open a bank account under your DBA name prior to filing a DBA.
+You can’t open a bank account under your DBA name prior to DBA filing.

 Yes.
-You’re usually required to identify your business with one of two numbers: your social security number or your EIN.
+You’re usually required to identify your business with one of two numbers: your social security number or your EIN (Employer Identification Number).

 Unfortunately, no. Since a DBA does not create a separate legal entity, it doesn’t provide any liability protection in case you ever get sued.